What are pesticides?

 What foods contain the highest concentration of pesticide residue?

 Those who study pesticide and the potentially harmful effects of these chemicals commonly advise people to purchase organic produce, as pesticides are not used in the production of these items.
 If you are unable to purchase organic fruits and vegetables, then you may want to exercise caution when purchasing certain food products, as some contain higher concentrations of pesticides than others.
-The Environmental Working Group suggests that when possible, consumers may want to purchase organic options for:
+The Environmental Working Group suggests that when possible, consumers may want to purchase organic options for:- Celery.

 - Apples.